 Asking the necessary questions and considering all factors will help you assess how a condominium complex fits your preferences.
 This can’t be overstated as the focus can sometimes be pointed towards the design, price, and accessibility of a condo unit, and less on background factors.

-- As an owner of a unit, how much is your say towards both maintenance and upkeep, improvement works, and feedback and complaint?
+• As an owner of a unit, how much is your say towards both maintenance and upkeep, improvement works, and feedback and complaint?

-- Does it have a well-structured system that handles maintenance issues such as waste disposal and security?
+• Does it have a well-structured system that handles maintenance issues such as waste disposal and security?

-- How is the condo board assembled and governed on behalf of the rest of the homeowners?
+• How is the condo board assembled and governed on behalf of the rest of the homeowners?

-- Is the complex stable financially and has sufficient funds (from homeowners, of course) to pay for expenses such as electric and water utilities, garbage disposal, security guards, gardeners, and cleaners even if not all units are sold or occupied?
+• Is the complex stable financially and has sufficient funds (from homeowners, of course) to pay for expenses such as electric and water utilities, garbage disposal, security guards, gardeners, and cleaners, even if not all units are sold or occupied?

 Request a copy of the by-laws and regulations governing the ownership of a condo unit and examine things that might put you at a disadvantage.

-It is important to determine whether the condo building or complex is experiencing any problems that could hurt the value of your share of ownership in the future.
 Knowing this can raise red flags and if you decide they are manageable and pursue getting the unit, be prepared for what to do in the future — should you decide to continue living in the condo unit or decide to sell it for profit.

 Why you’ll like a condo unit